John-Zaia/TextEncryptionDecryption/README.md

 # TextEncryptionDecryption

+## How do I use this code
+you can download the main.py file and run it with a python interpreter of your choice.

 ## What does this code do?
 This code allows you to generate a key using the Python Cryptography.Fernet module.
 With the generated key you can either encrypt or decrypt the value.